IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game-With-Continuous-Integration/README.md

 ![swift-version](https://img.shields.io/badge/swift-4.2-Orange.svg)
 ![lisence](https://img.shields.io/badge/license-MIT-Lightgrey.svg)

-A single player game in SpriteKit completely programmatically without the use of .sks files and Xcode Scene Editor.
+A single player game in SpriteKit created completely programmatically without the use of .sks files and Xcode Scene Editor.
 I used Firebase as a backend and implemented its Sign up/Login with Facebook and Anonymously into the app, and saved all user information into the Firebase Database and Firebase Storage, likewise, I implemented a persistent store so all user data is saved after the user quits the app.
 During the development of the app, I followed the MVC design pattern, likewise, I used Sketch for creating most of the UI.
 ___